GeoLaux: A Benchmark for Evaluating MLLMs' Geometry Performance on Long-Step Problems Requiring Auxiliary Lines

 \subsection{False Positive Analysis}

-In our work, false positives refers to cases where answer is correct but process contains errors, leading to significant discrepancies between ACS and PCS.
-To investigate their causes, we conduct separate analyses for calculation and proving problems (Figure \ref{fig:Proof_Cal}).
-The results show that false positives are particularly severe in proof problems, primarily attributable to the explicit provision of target conclusions in such problems.
-There are also some cases in calculation problems, because our dataset includes some multiple-choice problems, where the provided options increase the probability of models randomly guessing the correct answer.
+In our work, False Positives refer to cases where answer is correct but process contains errors, leading to discrepancies between ACS and PCS.
+We analyzed the distribution of False Positives across problem types.
+As shown in Figure \ref{fig:Proof_Cal}, this issue is far more severe in multiple-choice and proof problems than in free-response problems, attributed to chance guessing in multiple-choice tasks and the direct provision of target conclusions in proof tasks.